Creating digital communal spaces to connect youth to in-person communities.

 Research is continuous in the design process.

 Throughout this project, I went back and forth between research and design to validate my design decisions.
 This highlighted the importance of not being too caught up with an initial idea, but rather let research shape the design as it goes.
+Going forward, I hope to prototype the secondary screens that were out of the project timeline.